Fairness in Women's Sports Act: Background

-Sports were male-dominated and when women's participation in sports increased competition was separated according to biological sex.

-Research asserts that men have increased muscle mass and strength, different skeletal structures, and better-adapted cardiorespiratory systems that put them at an advantage during sports over women.
-With biological differences, there have been debates about whether transgender athletes, specifically transgender women, should be allowed to participate with cisgender athletes, specifically cisgender women.
-This is a topic that has been talked about a lot and is now just getting looked into and changed.
-One side believes that transgender women have an unfair advantage over cisgender women due to the differences in human physiology and that these differences are not reversed enough with hormone therapies.
-The other side believes that hormone therapies and puberty blockers reduce the competitive advantages.
+Research shows that men have increased muscle mass and strength, different skeletal structures, and better-adapted cardiorespiratory systems that put them at an advantage during sports over women, and that male physiology cannot be reformatted by estrogen therapy in transwoman athletes because testosterone has driven permanent effects through early life exposure.
+Due to these biological differences, there have been debates about whether transgender athletes, specifically transgender women, should be allowed to participate with cisgender athletes, specifically cisgender women.
+Opponents to the participation of transgender women in women's sport believe that transgender women have an unfair advantage over cisgender women due to the differences in human physiology and that these differences are not reversed enough with hormone therapies, while supporters believe that hormone therapies and puberty blockers reduce the competitive advantages.

 The first transgender athlete who was banned from competing was Renee Richards.
 Renee Richards was an American tennis player who was banned from competing in the US Open in 1976.
 The following year Renee won the right to compete in the New York Supreme Court in 1977.

-In 2003 the International Olympic Committee set up a framework in regard to transgender participation in sports.
-The guidelines indicate that in order to compete, transgender female athletes must have undergone sex reassignment surgery, legal recognition of their gender, and hormone therapy for a certain amount of time before participation.
-This can take a toll on the person and many of them don't want to agree to this just to be able to play in women's sports.
-In 2015 the International Olympic Committee (IOC) had a meeting on sex reassignment and hyperandrogegism where they determined a set of guidelines for allowing transgender athletes to compete.
-The 2015 IOC guidelines placed limits on athletes' testosterone levels and required transgender athletes to undergo treatments.
-In the 2020 Tokyo Olympics, there were 4 transgender athletes competing and this gained a lot of media attention.
-Three months after the Olympics in November 2021 the IOC announced a new framework for transgender and intersex athletes that did away with the 2015 framework.
-The IOC stated that their new framework "recognizes both the need to ensure that everyone, irrespective of their gender identity or sex variations, can practice sport in a safe, harassment-free environment that recognizes and respects their needs and identities".
-Advocates for transgender athletes in sports believe the IOC's framework for transgender athletes in sports helps their case in the fight against state bills that restrict transgender participation in sports.
-Prior to 2020, there was no legislation keeping transgender athletes out of sports but now that has changed.